swapnil-sarda/Projects/README.md

 [Live demo of the visualisation on codepen](https://codepen.io/swapnil-sarda/pen/JjjvZwz)

 ### Custom Visualisation:
-This visualisation has 5 donuts and a circle, circling one another and decreasing in size from out to in.
+This visualisation has 5 donuts and a circle, encircling one another and decreasing in size from out to in.

 Darker the colour, highly frequent pattern (or set of patterns).